 Build up over time – take baby steps

 Dairy products are essential if you are trying to get used to spicy foods, especially those that contain capsaicin.
-Milk and other dairy products contain a protein called casein that binds with capsaicin and breaks it up so that it can be washed away – essentially lessening the heat.
+Milk and other dairy products are spicy food coolants containing a protein called casein.
+Capsaicin binds with casein, breaking up in the process so that it can be washed away – essentially lessening the heat.

 Consider experimenting with other forms of heat

 Consider using products like wasabi or horseradish as your training wheels when entering the world of spice.
-The heat that you get from wasabi is quite different from the heat of a chili pepper.
-The chemical that provides wasabi’s heat is called allyl isothiocyanate and it is more readily controlled when compared to capsaicin.
+The heat you get from wasabi is quite different from the heat of chili pepper.
+The chemical that provides wasabi’s heat is called allyl isothiocyanate, and it is more readily controlled when compared to capsaicin.

 Allyl isothiocyanate is more volatile than capsaicin and will evaporate quickly, which means that the heat from wasabi will start to diminish once it is exposed to air.
 It is also much easier to wash away allyl isothiocyanate with water, tea, or soda than it is to wash away capsaicin.